 - Endanger any part of our equipment

-If you don't remove the item, we may disconnect your supply of electricity and/or carry out the removal of the obstruction at your expense.
-In the event this occurs, we aren't liable for any damages other than physical damage arising directly from entry to your property.
+If you do not remove the item, we may disconnect your supply of electricity and/or carry out the removal of the obstruction at your expense.
+In the event this occurs, we are not liable for any damages other than physical damage arising directly from entry to your property.

 Power interruptions and surges

 From time-to-time, events beyond our control can cause power interruptions or voltage irregularities.
 Therefore, we cannot guarantee a continuous or constant supply of power and will not be liable for any damages caused by a lack of power, or a power outage or surge.
 Also, planned interruptions to your electricity service do occur.
 While we try to provide you with advance notice of such interruptions, we may be unable to do so; and in such situations, the interruptions will proceed as planned.
 We aren't liable for any damages caused by such planned outages.

 Generators are responsible for all costs associated with connecting a generating facility to our distribution system.
 If you're considering connecting a generator, please visit our Generators section for information, technical requirements and application forms.